Auto close in Angular Sidebar component

 window.matchMedia() method returns the object of parsed media query string.

-The value of matchMedia() can be any of the media features of CSS @media rule.
+The value of matchMedia() can be any of the media features of a CSS @media rule.
 For example, min-width and max-width.

 import { Component } from '@angular/core';